 On Tuesday afternoons, in the Kilbirnie pool café, you might see Alan and Lisa sitting with their coffees, talking and laughing.

-They are partnered in the Companion Programme at Mary Potter Hospice – but they are also now friends.
+They are partnered in the companion service at Mary Potter Hospice – but they are also now friends.
 Lisa was referred to the Hospice after she was diagnosed with terminal cancer.
-One of the services she was offered was being part of their Companion Programme.
+One of the services she was offered was being part of the Hospice’s companion service.

-The programme pairs patients with a volunteer, who spends time with them for a couple of hours each week.
+The service pairs patients with a volunteer, who spends time with them for a couple of hours each week.

 “I wasn’t sure about it to begin with.
 I didn’t want people to think I didn’t have friends or was really needy,” Lisa says.
 “But then I realised it could be really beneficial.”

 Lisa’s first companion had to step back a few months after they met.
 Soon afterwards she was introduced to Alan.
 “The coordinator at the Hospice said it may be tricky finding another companion and asked if I wouldn’t mind spending time with a man.
 She said she had a lovely one in mind.”

 The pair clicked quickly from the start.
 “Alan is a good soul.”

 “I have great friends who I catch up with, but Alan is outside of my life and someone who I can talk to about anything and everything without worrying.
 It is really exceptional.”

 Alan moved to New Zealand two years ago with his husband Shaun who works as a specialist nurse at Mary Potter Hospice.
 Alan says he has benefited from Lisa’s company too.
 “She has taught me about Kiwi culture and about Wellington and how things are here.
 We drive to many different areas and I have learned a lot about the city.
 “It has also been great to have that connection and ability to talk.
 I really look forward to it.
 It isn’t a chore at all.”